Should you consider Antigua for your honeymoon?

 - Shirley Heights

-If all of this isn’t enough to make you want to honeymoon in the beautiful island of Antigua, CLICK HERE for a video on more of what Antigua has to offer.
+If all of this isn’t enough to make you want to honeymoon in the beautiful island of Antigua, the food and the people should be some of the other reasons to come.